vippsas/vipps-qr-api/qr-api-guide.md

 ## One-time payment QR codes

-The QR API lets merchants generate Vipps and MobilePay QR codes that can be used to pay over the counter, without requiring the Vipps MobilePay user to provide their telephone number to the merchant.
-These QR codes are called one-time-payment QR codes, and will need to be generated for each unique payment.
+You can use the QR API to generate QR codes that can be scanned by a customer in a physical store setting.
+Once the QR code is scanned, the Vipps or MobilePay app will automatically open with the payment ready for approval.
+This avoids them needing to provide their phone number.

+These QR codes are generated for each unique payment.

 ![One-time payment QR Flow](images/one-time-payment-qr-flow.svg)